6.2.1 Information need not be in writing

 Specific factors related to the case or the context in which the information is being provided may mean that information that will generally be accepted in other than written form should be requested in writing.
-The Registrar will consider the following:
+Services Australia will consider the following:

 - The parties exchanging the information must be comfortable with giving the information in other than written form.
-The Registrar will not insist that information be provided in other than written form.
+Services Australia officers will not insist that information be provided in other than written form.
 It is an option for parents.
 Parents who prefer to provide information in writing are able to do so.
-DHS officers may suggest that completing the appropriate form would be a better option in circumstances where there are communication difficulties.
+Services Australia officers may suggest that completing the appropriate form would be a better option in circumstances where there are communication difficulties.

 - The parties exchanging the information must be confident that the information is reliable.
-DHS officers will read back to the person the information they have provided and ask the person to confirm it.
-DHS officers will explain the impact of the information being provided by a parent.
-Where a parent has provided information other than in writing in the past, but has later retracted or amended the information, DHS officers may suggest that the information would be better provided in writing unless they have some reason to be satisfied that the information being currently provided is reliable.
+When making a record of information provided in a form other than in writing, Services Australia officers may read back to the person the information they have provided and ask the person to confirm it.
+Services Australia officers will explain how the information being provided by a parent may affect their child support assessment or obligations.
+Where a parent has provided information other than in writing in the past, but has later retracted or amended the information, Services Australia officers may suggest that the information would be better provided in writing.

 - The parties exchanging the information must be confident that the information is readily capable of being understood.
 Complex factual situations may be best dealt with in writing.
 In many complicated situations, conversation helps to clarify the situation.
-In other situations, it is better to deal with the issue in writing, perhaps after some discussion.
-DHS officers will exercise judgment to decide whether the situation is complex and whether it is best dealt with in writing, by discussion, or by a combination of both.
+In other situations, it is better to deal with the issue in writing.
+Services Australia officers will exercise judgment to decide whether the situation is complex and whether it is best dealt with in writing, by discussion, or by a combination of both.

 The parties exchanging the information should be confident that the information is not being given under duress.
-DHS officers will not accept information from a person where it seems that they have provided the information under duress.
-The officer receiving the information should be confident that the person providing the information fully understands the effect that the information will have on their child support obligations or entitlements.
-Before accepting information, the department's officers will explain to the person how the information will affect their child support obligations or entitlements and the extent and manner of any disclosure to the other parent.
-DHS officers will assist with obtaining advice on how the information provided will affect their benefit entitlements.
-DHS officers will suggest that parents seek independent legal advice where appropriate.
+Services Australia officers will not accept information from a person where it seems that they have provided the information under duress.
+The officer receiving the information should be confident that the person providing the information fully understands the effect that the information will have on their child support assessment or obligations.
+Before accepting information, the officer will explain to the person how the information will affect their child support assessment or obligations, and the extent and manner of any disclosure to the other parent.
+The officer will assist with obtaining advice on how the information provided may affect their Centrelink benefits.
+Services Australia officers will suggest that parents seek independent legal advice where appropriate.

-DHS officers will use appropriate procedures to check a parent's identity (6.3) when obtaining information.
+Services Australia officers will check a parent's identity (6.3) when obtaining information.

-Where an application or election can be made other than in written form, the effect of the Registrar accepting the information orally is the same as the person making a written application or election.
+Where an application or election can be made other than in written form, the effect of the Registrar accepting the information in another form is the same as the person making a written application or election.
 The date that all of the relevant information was obtained is the date of lodgement of that application or election.

-DHS officers will arrange to have the appropriate form sent to a parent where it is not practical to take the information over the telephone.
-Parents can call or visit DHS to seek assistance in completing those forms.
+Services Australia officers will arrange to have the appropriate form sent to a parent where it is not practical to take the information in a form other than in writing.

 Consideration of photographic & other forms of information

-The Registrar receives information in many forms although it is usually presented in either written or oral form.
+Services Australia receives information in many forms although it is usually received in either written or oral form.
 In some cases, a person may provide photographic or other forms of information as evidence in support of their claims.
-In general, the Registrar will consider all information provided regardless of its form, however there are some exceptions (see below).
+In general, Services Australia will consider all information provided regardless of its form.

-There is no law or regulation that states that evidence must be of any particular type.
+There is no law or regulation that states that evidence must be provided in any particular form.
 All information, whether documentary, oral, or photographic in nature, falls within the scope of evidence and records for the purposes of Commonwealth operations.

-Screen-captures and prints of internet pages (e.g. a person's business website or Facebook page, YouTube videos, LinkedIn pages, etc.) may also be relevant information which may be considered.
+Screen-captures and prints of internet pages (e.g. a person's business website or Facebook page, YouTube videos, LinkedIn pages, etc.) may also be relevant information that Services Australia may consider.

-DHS will exchange information (whether photographic or otherwise) where required by law or to ensure procedural fairness is afforded to both parties (e.g. during a change of assessment (2.6.5) or objection process (4.1.6)).
+Services Australia will exchange information (whether photographic or otherwise) with the other party where required by law or to ensure that procedural fairness is afforded to both parties (e.g. during a change of assessment (2.6.5) or objection process (4.1.6)).